Is There Life After Death?

-Religion is the social expression of our native spiritual
+Religion is the social expression of our native

-"enlightenment", nevertheless, because we are highly social
+personal "enlightenment", nevertheless, because we are highly

-immortal character of life itself, in its general if not its
+the immortal character of life itself, in its general if not its

 individual form.
-Life is a product of the creative drive inherent
+Life is a product of the creative drive

-endures, so do we.
+while it endures, so do we.

 (added Jan., 2013)